10 Best Payroll Software for Small Businesses In 2026

 With a strong focus on employee experience, HR Cloud helps small businesses bring together onboarding, engagement, HR management, and payroll connections in one people-centered platform.

 Payroll & HR Features: HR Cloud provides tools for onboarding, employee directories, document management, time off tracking, and engagement features.
+It also includes expense management features to help track and control employee expenses, simplifying reporting and cost control.
 Payroll is supported through integrations with popular payroll providers rather than being fully native.
 This makes it different from payroll-first systems, as it emphasizes HR experience while still fitting into existing payroll setups.

 Ease of Use: HR Cloud is designed to be user-friendly, especially for employees.
 Navigation is simple, and onboarding workflows are easy to follow.
 Admin setup is manageable, though integrations may require some initial configuration.